Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 _Figure 1 - MSX-DOS 1 kernel structure_

-A MSX computer can have up to four MSX-DOS kernel ROMs active.
+An MSX computer can have up to four MSX-DOS kernel ROMs active.
 If more than one is present, then the one with the smallest slot number becomes the "master" (the one whose kernel common code is actually executed), and the others are the "slaves" (only their driver code is executed).

 MSX-DOS views the storage devices as drive letters, while the disk driver presents one or more driver units.
-The mapping between both entities is fixed and one-by-one, so for example drive A: is mapped to driver unit 0 of the first kernel, drive B: is mapped to driver unit 1, and so on.
+The mapping between both entities is fixed and one-to-one, so for example drive A: is mapped to driver unit 0 of the first kernel, drive B: is mapped to driver unit 1, and so on.

 ### 2.2.
 The MSX-DOS 2 kernel